 Some community groups may provide free tutoring.
 For instance, the Boys & Girls Clubs of America has an afterschool program with homework and tutoring help.
 Libraries and other local groups may also tutor kids for free.
 These programs are often limited to low-income or disadvantaged students, and the quality of tutoring may vary.

 Is an “executive functioning coach” a type of tutor or an educational therapist?

 Technically, an “executive functioning coach” is not a tutor.
-This type of coach may be a psychologist, a social worker or an educational therapist.
-She can work with your child to improve his , such as learning to plan ahead and organize his work space and belongings.
+This type of coach may be a psychologist, a social worker, or an educational therapist.
+The coach works with kids to improve their , such as learning to plan ahead and organize their work space and belongings.

-This type of coach, sometimes called an organizational coach, can also work with your child on setting goals, prioritizing, problem solving and keeping track of his progress.
-She will work to build a trusting relationship with your child.
-This can help him feel more comfortable taking risks and learning new ways to approach problems.
+This type of coach, sometimes called an organizational coach, can also work with your child on setting goals, prioritizing, problem-solving, and keeping track of their progress.
+The coach will work to build a trusting relationship with your child.
+This can help your child feel more comfortable taking risks and learning new ways to approach problems.

 How can I find a tutor?

 First, figure out the area in which your child needs extra help.
 You can also:

 - Call local children’s hospitals and colleges to see if they have a list of providers.